SESYNC-ci/basic-Python-lesson/docs/_slides/structs.md

  | 3.14 | 'xyz' | ('cat',) |
 -3     -2      -1
 ~~~
-{:.input}

 Positive indices are written at the top and negative indices at the bottom.
 `L[i]` returns the element to the right of `i` whereas `L[i:j]` returns
 elements between `i` and `j`.
+{:.notes}

 ===

 ## Set

-The third and last "sequence" data structure is a set, used mainly for quick access to set operations like "union" and "difference".
-Declare a set with comma-separated values inside `{}` or by casting another sequence with `set()`.
+The third and last "sequence" data structure is a set, useful for
+operations like "union" and "difference".
+Declare a set with
+comma-separated values inside `{...}` or by casting another sequence with
+`set()`.

 ~~~python